lilingyun132/layout-loader/README.md

 # layout-loader
-html layout loader for webpack
+html layout loader for webpack, with layout-loader, you can use require directly in html now!

 ## Usage